 Grand Rapids activist Diane Baum responded by saying, “According to those who personally witnessed the struggle of native blacks against the repressive governmental policies of South Africa in the last century, Israeli oppression of Palestinians is worse than apartheid.
 In the 1980’s, the City of Grand Rapids acted to help relieve this suffering in South Africa and restore those people’s civil rights; how much more should we now urge our city to act to relieve the suffering of the Palestinians!”

-Lastly, we asked Rev. Doug Van Doren, pastor at Plymouth UCC about the connections between the Anti-Apartheid movement and the current Healing Children of Conflict BDS campaign.
+We also asked Rev. Doug Van Doren, pastor at Plymouth UCC about the connections between the Anti-Apartheid movement and the current Healing Children of Conflict BDS campaign.

 The Grand Rapids Anti-Apartheid movement can impact the current HCC campaign greatly in several ways.
 1. It too began among a small group of people that joined an international movement and built a local coalition.
 2.The injustice they sought to overcome was unmistakable and had been condemned by the U. N. and many nations and world organizations.
 2. The action requested of the city – to divest, at that point had been done by very few U. S. cities.
 This was early in the campaign.
 3. There were a lot of close connections in Grand Rapids with white South African entities, and opposition to BDS as a strategy.
 The U. S. government was at the point of the Grand Rapids action, still in support of the South African Government and opposed to sanctions.The fact that the Grand Rapids City Commission was willing to take the stand it did should be encouragement to the current city commission and the HCC coalition’s campaign.